JaguarFD/we-guide/docs/10-glossary.md

 sidebar_position: 10
 ---

+import Title from '@site/src/components/TitleComponent';

 # Glossary
-Although terminology may differ between organizations, Wild Eyes defines terms as described here:
+Although terminology may differ between organizations, <Title/> defines terms as described here:

 **Cameras**: Autonomous camera trap devices triggered by motion and/or heat.
 The same camera can be used at different locations and times.